HIV 9 – HIV and Hepatitis B

 • Yellowing of the skin or whites of the eyes (jaundice)

-Most people with chronic HBV don’t show any symptoms for years, however liver function tests may be the first sign of chronic HBV infection.3
+Most people with chronic HBV don’t show any symptoms for years.
+As liver functions are tested routinely in persons with HIV on ARVs, this may be the first sign of chronic HBV infection.3

 Back to top